 Gonorrhea, the second most commonly reported STD in the United States, is a major cause of pelvic inflammatory disease.
 Similar to chlamydia, untreated gonorrhea may cause infertility, ectopic pregnancy, and chronic pelvic pain.
 Furthermore, when left untreated, gonorrhea may facilitate the transmission of HIV.
 In the United States, the rate of gonorrhea has increased by 10.5% between the years of 2010 and 2014.
 Rates of gonorrhea are higher for men than women, at 120.1 cases per 100,000 and 101.3 per 100,000 respectively.
-In Harris County, the rate of gonorrhea is 153.4 per 100,000.lxvii Comparatively, Fort Bend County has a much lower rate of gonorrhea at 57.9 per 100,000.lxviii
+In Harris County, the rate of gonorrhea is 153.4 per 100,000.lxix Reported rates of gonorrhea are significantly higher for African Americans than any other racial or ethnic groups.